 Since becoming an independent state agency in 1993, MIEMSS has worked to formalize, through statute and regulation, the administration, regulation and operation of the statewide EMS system.
 The EMS Board has statutory oversight authority, while MIEMSS’ Executive Director is statutorily responsible for coordination of all aspects and components of the system.
 MIEMSS is organized into departments that reflect the structure necessary to coordinate the statewide EMS system (see organizational chart).
 Additionally, a number of committees are actively involved in various aspects of the statewide system (see list of active committees).

-Maryland prehospital providers are divided into two areas: basic life support (BLS) and advanced life support (ALS).
+Maryland prehospital clinicians are divided into two areas: basic life support (BLS) and advanced life support (ALS).
 BLS is provided by state-certified emergency medical dispatchers (EMD), first responders, and emergency medical technicians-basic (EMT-B).
 ALS, which is available in all jurisdictions, is provided by state-licensed cardiac rescue technicians (CRT), cardiac rescue technicians–intermediate (CRT-I) and emergency medical technicians-paramedic (EMT-P).
 The CRT-I has completed the equivalent of the national standard curriculum for the Emergency Medical Technician-Intermediate.
 In 1999, an educational program was established to allow current CRTs to transition to the National Registry EMT-I no later than 2006, by which time all existing CRTs in Maryland will have either completed the update or reverted to EMT-B. No additional CRT courses that did not meet the national standard intermediate curriculum were taught after 1999.

 The EMS communication system—one of the first statewide systems in the country—is maintained by MIEMSS and integrates the entire EMS system in Maryland.
 Through the use of radio and microwave technology, the statewide communication system links ambulances, helicopters, and hospitals and allows communication between system components at anytime.
 For example, a paramedic on-scene with a patient in Western Maryland can talk directly with a local emergency department physician or, if needed, can obtain medical consultation from a specialty center in Baltimore.
 All local 9-1-1 centers are staffed with certified emergency medical dispatchers (EMDs) licensed by MIEMSS.

 Because of the high volume of EMS calls in certain areas of the state, a communications center at MIEMSS assists with the heavy demand for medical communication.
 The Emergency Medical Resources Center (EMRC) coordinates medical consultation between medic units and hospital physicians.
 Medic units requesting a medical consult can call EMRC where operators instruct them to switch over to an available med channel to be patched through to a hospital.
-While en route to the receiving hospital, prehospital providers transmit patient information to an on-line hospital physician.
-Physicians may direct the prehospital provider to follow specific medical protocols and give them approval for additional treatment.
+While en route to the receiving hospital, prehospital clinicians transmit patient information to an on-line hospital physician.
+Physicians may direct the prehospital clinician to follow specific medical protocols and give them approval for additional treatment.

 Also located within the same communications center is SYSCOM—the System Communication Center.
 SYSCOM’s operators work with a Maryland State Police Duty Officer to dispatch and coordinate all Maryland State police med-evac missions.
 The Maryland State Police Aviation Division, with a fleet of 11 helicopters based in seven (7) sections across the state, transports over 5,000 critically injured or ill patients each year.